 By Rob Shaul, Founder

-In January 2018 MTI identified 7 Major Problems with the Proposed Army Combat Readiness Test and developed/published the Soldier-Athlete Fitness Assessment (SAFT) – our proposed replacement for the US Army APFT, and the USMC PFT.
+In January 2018 MTI identified 7 Major Problems with the Proposed Army Combat Readiness Test and developed/published the Soldier-Athlete Fitness Test (SAFT) – our proposed replacement for the US Army APFT, and the USMC PFT.

 After a prescribed, simple warm up, here are the SAFT events: